SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

 the conservatives traumatized, when they're getting all the destruction for which they've lusted, these many years?

-And it's not just a government problem, it's in the private sector, education, and healthcare, too:
+And it's not just a government problem, it's also in the private sector, education, and healthcare:

 > It isn’t just a government problem, though.
 Private-sector productivity has been
 > stagnant for decades, and corporations struggle with __bureaucracy and bloat__.
 Universities